amsoftgroup/blockcastweb/README.md

 This is the Web Server code for an app that facilitates location and temporal sensitive communication.

-See: Mark Cuban's "Cyber Dust".
+See: "Cyber Dust", Dropmessages, Yik-yak, yapper.